s2005/mcp-test/README.md

 1. **tips://mcp** - MCP development learning tips
 2. **tips://category/{category}** - Category-specific learning tips (mcp, python, docker)

+## CI/CD

+This project includes a GitHub Actions workflow that automatically runs tests on:

+- Push to main branch
+- Pull requests to main branch

+The workflow:

+- Tests against Python versions 3.10, 3.11, and 3.12
+- Installs dependencies using `uv`
+- Runs the test suite with `pytest`
+- Generates code coverage reports
+- Uploads coverage data to Codecov

+The workflow file is located at `.github/workflows/test.yml`.

 ## Example Usage in Claude

 Once configured, you can use prompts like: